zdravkov/kendo-docs/framework/templates/overview.md

 ---

 # Kendo UI Templates Overview

 Kendo UI Templates provide a simple to use, high-performance JavaScript templating engine in the Kendo UI Framework.
 Templates offer a way to create HTML chunks that can be automatially merged with JavaScript data.
 They are a substituate for traditional "HTML string building" in JavaScript.

 ## Template Basics

 Kendo UI templates focus on providing essential templating features needed for common UI rendering scenarios, with a heavy emphasis on performance over feature glut.
 Kendo UI Templates will trade convenient "syntax sugar" for improved performance, which distinguishes from other JavaScript templating libraries.

 ### Template Syntax

 Kendo UI Templates use a simple templating syntax we call "hash templates."
-With this syntax, the "#" (or hash) symbol is used to mark areas in a template that should be replaced with data when the template is executed.
+With this syntax, the `#` (or hash) symbol is used to mark areas in a template that should be replaced with data when the template is executed.
+The `#` character is also used to signify the beginning and end of custom Javascript code inside the template.

 There are three ways to use the hash syntax:

-1. Render values as HTML: #= #
+1. Render values as HTML: `#= #`
-2. Uses HTML encoding to display values: #: #
+2. Uses HTML encoding to display values: `#: #`
-3. Execute arbitrary JavaScript code: # if(...){# ... #}#
+3. Execute arbitrary Javascript code: `# if (true) { # ... non-script content here ... # } #`

+### Escaping Hash Literals

-> If your template includes a "#" that is not part of a binding expression, **you must** escape that character or it will cause a template compilation error
+> If your template includes a **literal `#` character**, which is not part of a binding expression and is not a script code marker, then you must escape that character or it will cause a template compilation error.
-(this is common in Kendo UI Mobile where # is often used for view navigation).
+For example, this can happen if a `#` is used inside a hyperlink URL or a CSS color value.
-Literal "#" in JavaScript strings are escaped with "\\\\#", while literal "#" in external HTML script templates are escaped with "\\#".
+Literal `#` in Javascript strings are escaped with `\\\\#`, while literal `#` in external HTML script templates are escaped with `\\#`.

-> "#" characters, which are part of a binding expression, but the expression is placed inside a nested Kendo UI template, must be escaped as well.
+> If your template includes a `#` character, which is part of a binding expression of a **nested** template, then this character must be escaped as well.
+In this way the character will be ignored by the outer template, but will be handled correctly by the inner template.

 Let's take a closer look at how each of these Kendo UI Template syntaxes can be used in context.

 #### Rendering Raw Values

 One of the most basic templating tasks is rendering a value as-is in a template.
 With Kendo UI templates, this is done with the following code: